MLHale/nebraska-gencyber-modules/2021/intro_to_first_principles/README.md

 #### 1. Domain Separation

 - What is a `Domain`?
-  - In a computer, this word refers to a _collection of data or instructions_ that warrant protection.
+  - In a computer, this word refers to a _collection of data or computer code_ that warrant protection.
 Outside of a computer, a domain can be an area of responsibility or control.
   - Separating domains allows for enforcement of rules governing the entry and use of domains by entities outside the domain.
   - During system testing, test data should be separated from "real" data, such as personal information.
 Such separation avoids unauthorized or accidental disclosure of personal or sensitive data.